department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-findings.md

 *Labels: DSC: Alert - Expandable, DSP: Wizards*

-- Most participants didn't comment on additional questions being asked, but were able to edit questions with ease.
+- Most participants had no feedback on additional questions being asked, but were able to edit questions with ease.
 - Four participants noticed the alert on question pages that indicated more may be asked.

 > "So it does say here, 'changing your answer may lead to a new set of questions', which would be no problem." (p5)